nandabritto/PP5/README.md

 <img width="200" src="media/readme/features_ss/customer_account_navbar.jpg">

-  2.3 Cart Button are available to all users and leads to respective page
+  2.3 Cart Button are available to all users and leads to the respective page

-3. Collapsed navbar on smaller devices to wrap in all options and assure better navbar design.
+3. Collapsed navbar on smaller devices to wrap all options and assure better navbar design.

 <img width="300" src="media/readme/features_ss/collapsed navbar.jpg">

 ### **Footer**

-+ Sticky footer present in all pages with link to susbcribe to newsletter and social media links.
++ Sticky footer present on all pages with a link to subscribe to the newsletter and social media links.

 <img width="800" src="media/readme/features_ss/footer.png">